tuw-robotics/tuw_multi_robot/README.md

 <img src="tuw_multi_robot_demo/res/roblab_dxf_graph.png" alt="Librecad" width="300px"/>

-The _voronoi-segment-to-graph-node_ takes a segment file with predefined segments as input and converts it to a graph, which is published afterwords.
+The _voronoi-segment-to-graph-node_ takes a segment file with predefined segments as input and converts it to a graph, which is published afterwards.

 The _graph-generator-node_ receives a grid\_map like the one published from voronoi-map-generator-node and converts it into a graph message for use in tuw\_multi\_robot\_route\_planner.

 ## tuw\_multi\_robot\_router
-The tuw_multi_robot_router is a Multi Robot Route Planner, which subscribes to all given robots odometry messages, to the map/graph published from the tuw_voronoi_graph package, and to the PoseIdArray msg from the tuw_multi_robot_msgs package.
+The tuw_multi_robot_router is a Multi Robot Route Planner, which subscribes to tuw_multi_robot_msgs/RobotInfo messages, to the map/graph published from the tuw_voronoi_graph package, and to the tuw_multi_robot_msgs/RobotGoalsArray message.

 The MRRP uses a prioritized planning approach to find the robots routes.
-Additionally, there are a Priority and a Speed Rescheduler as well as a Collision resolver integrated to solve special scenarios non solvable by standard prioritized planning approaches.
-Since the results generated for these scenarios are dependent the given routes have to be executed synchronized.
-Therefore, the Router publishes a Route from tuw_multi_robot_msgs containing preconditions, when a robot is allowed to enter a segment.
-Additionally a unsynchronized nav_msgs::Path is published for every robot.
+Additionally, there are a Priority and a Speed Rescheduler as well as a Collision resolver integrated to solve special scenarios not solvable by standard prioritized planning approaches.
+Since the results generated for these scenarios are interdependent, the given routes have to be executed in a synchronized fashion.
+Therefore, the Router publishes a tuw_multi_robot_msgs/Route containing preconditions, when a robot is allowed to enter a segment.
+Additionally a unsynchronized version via nav_msgs/Path is published for every robot.
 The algorithm is documented in the master thesis [1].

 ## tuw\_multi\_robot\_rviz
 Presents rviz plugins to set goal positions for the planner and a tool to visualize generated graphs.

 ## tuw\_multi\_robot\_ctrl
-A simple multi robot controller using Routes as input, which are used to execute the path synchronized.
-(Used for testing)
+A simple multi robot controller using tuw_multi_robot_msgs/Route messages as input, which are used to execute the path in a synchronized fashion.
+(The global controller is used for testing with a high number of robots)

 ## tuw\_multi\_robot\_local\_behavior\_controller
-This package contains a node, which receives the tuw_segment_path msg for a robot and publishes a nav_msgs::path up to the point a robot is allowed to move.
+This package contains a node, which receives the tuw_multi_robot_msgs/RouteSegment message for a robot and publishes a nav_msgs/Path up to the point a robot is allowed to move.

-In detail: A tuw_segment_path contains a set of segments, where each of them has preconditions to tell when a robot is allowed to enter a certain segment.
-The tuw_multi_robot_route_to_path_node subscribes to these messages and checks how many of these preconditions are met and publishes a path from start to the least segment, for which the preconditions are met.
+A tuw_multi_robot_msgs/RouteSegment contains a set of segments, where each of them has preconditions to tell when a robot is allowed to enter a certain segment.
+The tuw_multi_robot_route_to_path_node subscribes to these messages and checks how many of these preconditions are met and publishes a path from start to the last segment, for which the preconditions are met.
 This node subscribes to all robots as one node for performance reasons while testing with a large number of robots.

-# dependencies
+# Dependencies
 libdxflib-dev
 tuw\_multi\_robot\_msgs

-# references
+# References
 http://wiki.ros.org/tuw_multi_robot

-# citations
+# Citations
 [1] [Binder, B. (2017).
 Spatio-Temporal Prioritized Planning (Master thesis), Retrieved from TU Wien Bibliothekssystem (Accession No. AC14520240)](http://repositum.tuwien.ac.at/obvutwhs/content/titleinfo/2400890)